Childhood and Youth

 Bio

-Lisa is an education and childhood lecturer and programme lead at South Devon University Centre, where she also coordinates the Higher Education Children and Young People courses.
+Lisa is an education and childhood lecturer and programme lead at University Centre South Devon, where she also coordinates the Higher Education Children and Young People courses.
 She is currently studying with Leeds Beckett University and is midway through a MA in Childhood Studies and Early Years.
 Prior to her University teaching career, she worked as an Early Years teacher, as well as in Early Years management.
 She continues to maintain close links with local schools and settings through her undergraduate student’s placements.
 Her research interests are Professional Practice and practitioners’ construction of professional identity.

 Research and scholarly activity